 Contact Us if You Suffered a Never Event

-With over 15 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold accountable health care providers who have harmed patients.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold accountable health care providers who have harmed patients.

 Call us today or use our online contact form to have us review your case free of charge.